Datasheets for Datasets: Questions and Workflow

 \section{Questions and Workflow}

-In this section, we provide a set of questions covering the information that a datasheet for a dataset might contain, as well as a workflow for dataset creators to use when answering these questions.
-Specifically, the questions are grouped into sections that roughly match the key stages of the dataset creation, maintenance, and distribution process: motivation, composition, collection process, preprocessing/cleaning/labeling, uses, distribution, and maintenance.
-By grouping the questions in this way, dataset creators are encouraged to reflect on the process of creating, distributing, and maintaining a dataset, and can even alter this process in response to their reflection.
-We recommend that dataset creators read through all questions prior to any data collection so as to flag potential issues early on and then provide answers to the questions in each section during the relevant stage of the process.
-We note that not all questions will be applicable to all datasets, and dataset creators should omit those that do not apply.
-We expect that dataset creators will need to modify them based on factors such as the domain or existing organizational infrastructure and workflows.
+In this section, we provide a set of questions designed to elicit the information that a datasheet for a dataset might contain, as well as a workflow for dataset creators to use when answering these questions.
+The questions are grouped into sections that roughly match the key stages of the dataset lifecycle: motivation, composition, collection process, preprocessing/cleaning/labeling, uses, distribution, and maintenance.
+This grouping encourages dataset creators to reflect on the process of creating, distributing, and maintaining a dataset, and even alter this process in response to their reflection.
+We note that not all questions will be applicable to all datasets; those that do not apply should be skipped.

-To prompt dataset creators to provide sufficient information, all questions are worded so as to discourage yes/no answers.
-The questions not intended to serve as a checklist, and dataset creators must be as transparent and forthcoming as possible for datasheets to be useful to dataset consumers.

-To illustrate how these questions might be answered in practice, we provide in the appendix examples of datasheets for two well-known datasets: Labeled Faces in the Wild~\cite{lfw} and Pang and Lee's polarity dataset~\cite{polarity}.
-We chose these datasets in large part because their creators provided exemplary documentation, allowing us to easily find the answers to many of our questions.
+To illustrate how these questions might be answered in practice, we provide in the appendix an example datasheet for Pang and Lee's polarity dataset~\cite{polarity}.
+We answered some of the questions with ``Unknown to the authors of the datasheet.''
+This is because we did not create the dataset ourselves and could not find the answers to these questions in the available documentation.
+For an example of a datasheet that was created by the creators of the corresponding dataset, please see that of Cao and Daum\'e~\cite{cao2019toward}.\footnote{See \url{https://github.com/TristaCao/into_inclusivecoref/blob/master/GICoref/datasheet-gicoref.md}.} We note that even dataset creators may be unable to answer all of the questions provided in this section.
+We recommend answering as many questions as possible rather than skipping the datasheet creation process entirely.